What an excellent question and of course an excellent choice of a gem!

 Drop and Triangle Pearls

-Perfect drop and triangle-shaped pearls are arguably the rarest South Sea pearl shape.
-A strand of beautiful small triangle-shaped pearls is hard to come by and so the price has recently gone up.
+Perfect drop and triangle-shaped pearls are arguably the rarest of the South Sea pearl shapes and they can be hard to come by.

 Button Pearls